Narayana-Royal/EDA/EDA 2/README.md

 > Importing the necessary libraries to perform dataset operations which are numpy,pandas,matplotlib,seaborn

-> Reading the data of both train.csv and test.csv files using PANDAS READ method
+> Reading the data of both train.csv and test.csv files using PANDAS READ method and CONCAT both the test data and test data as single dataframe.

 > checking the general information of data by using methods called INFO(),DESCRIBE()

-> Dropping the unnecessary column by DROP method
+> Using string split function(STR.SPLIT("")) to split the data and add it in a column and concatenate this column to the main dataframe.
+Column values which are used to split are Date_of_Journey.

-> Changing categorical values of each column to numerical by MAPping function
+> Applying the same string split function to the next columns which are Arrival Time, Dept Time, Duration.

-> Filling the missing values by using MODE statistical operation(which is efficient one !)
+> Changing the datatypes of column values using (.ASTYPE()) function.

-> Changing all column datatypes to int using ASTYPE() method
+> After adding the new columns which are created from the spliiting of data columns.
+We drop the original column(by using DROP("COLUMN1",AXIS=1))     after splitting.
+Columns where this drop function applied are Date_of_Journey, Arrival Time, Dept Time, Duration.

-> Visualising the cleaned data by using seaborn library and plotting the graphs (i.e BARPLOT) and extracting the insight (as in our dataset it shows PRODUCT_CATEGORY1 has high number of purchases.
-This can be seen by using graphs)
+> Using the map function (.MAP({"COLUMN1_CellVALUES":INTEGER})) in column Total_Stops.

-> Scaling the features into train and test.
-Approach used here is that the rows(null values of target column)  are splitted into test data.
+> LABELENCODER is used to assign integer values to the categorical oness.
+Columns where this drop function applied are 	Airline,	Source,	Destination,	Additional_Info.

-> Now it is ready to train the model after using TRAIN_TEST_SPLIT function from sklearn
+> Now it is ready to train the model.